grigoriyborisovstudios/C--phpapi-auth/README.md

 # C# Authentication via PHP API

-MyAuthClient is a straightforward C# console application used to interact with an authentication API.
+This Authentication Client is a straightforward C# console application used to interact with an authentication API.
 It's designed to bypass platform and programming language restrictions, allowing users to register and login via the console.

 ## Prerequisites